 Oxford has a thriving group of research students studying for the DPhil in Economics.
-The DPhil is the name Oxford gives to its doctoral degree rather than the more familiar name PhD used in most other universities, but the structure of the degree is identical to that of the PhD at leading economics graduate schools worldwide.
+The DPhil is the name Oxford gives to its doctoral degree rather than the more familiar name PhD used in most other universities, but the structure of the degree is similar to that of the PhD at leading economics graduate schools worldwide.

 There are two main routes leading to a DPhil at Oxford.
 The first route is the two-year Oxford MPhil in Economics course followed by a further two or three years of research for the DPhil.
 The MPhil provides training in economics at graduate level, comparable to the first two years of the PhD programme at the best international universities.

 If you have not completed the MPhil in Economics at the University of Oxford but hold a master’s degree or equivalent in economics and wish to undertake research for the DPhil then you may apply to be admitted as a Probationer Research Student (PRS).
 In this case you will usually be required to take a year of coursework, roughly equivalent to the second year of the MPhil course.

 You can join one or more of the department's research groups, becoming part of a vibrant educational research community with an active set of doctoral student-led events, seminars and conferences.
 You will have opportunities to present your work at a variety of seminars and sessions in the department.